Dinosaur tracks from 113 million years ago uncovered due to severe drought conditions at Dinosaur Valley State Park - KESQ

 By Claudia Dominguez and Raja Razek, CNN

-Dinosaur tracks dating from around 113 million years ago were revealed at Dinosaur Valley State Park in Texas due to severe drought conditions that have dried up a river, the park said Monday in a statement.
+Dinosaur tracks from around 113 million years ago have been revealed at Dinosaur Valley State Park in Texas due to severe drought conditions that dried up a river, the park said Monday in a statement.

 The other species that left tracks behind at the park in Glen Rose, Texas, was Sauroposeidon, which would be about 60 feet tall and weigh about 44 tons as an adult, Garcia added.

-The tracks were spotted after this summer’s excessive drought conditions, which caused a river in the park to dry out completely in most locations.
+This summer’s excessive drought has caused a river in the park to dry out completely in most spots, revealing the tracks — the latest long-hidden secret recently exposed as bodies of water have dried up due to drought conditions across the globe.

-As of last week, more than 60% of Texas was experiencing drought in two of the most intense categories, according to the US Drought Monitor.
-The state also recently experienced heatwaves that pushed temperatures in the triple digits, leaving millions in the state under excessive heat alerts.
+More than 60% of Texas was experiencing drought last week in two of the most intense categories, according to the US Drought Monitor.
+The state also recently has experienced heat waves that pushed temperatures into the triple digits, leaving millions under excessive heat alerts.

+The human-caused climate crisis, too, has increased the potential for more frequent dramatic swings in periods of drought and high precipitation, such as flash flooding this week in the Dallas area.

-Under normal weather conditions, however, the dinosaur tracks are typically under the water and filled with sediment, which buries them and makes them less visible, Garcia explained.
+Under normal weather conditions, the dinosaur tracks found in the riverbed are under the water and filled with sediment, which makes them less visible, Garcia explained.

 “Being able to find these discoveries and experience new dinosaur tracks is always an exciting time at the park!”
 Garcia added.

-Meanwhile, the tracks are expected to be buried again as rain is forecast, according to Garcia, who added that the process helps protect the tracks from natural weathering and erosion.
+Meanwhile, the tracks are expected to be buried again as rain is forecast, said Garcia, who added the process helps protect the tracks from natural weathering and erosion.

 “While these newer dinosaur tracks were visible for a brief amount of time, it brought about the wonder and excitement about finding new dinosaur tracks at the park,” Garcia said.
 “Dinosaur Valley State Park will continue to protect these 113-million year-old tracks not only for present, but future generations.”